system76/docs/_articles/switch-from-macos-to-popos.md

     top

-will show you a similar output to what's displayed in the System Monitor.
+will show a similar output to what's displayed in the System Monitor.

-Once you know the offending process' Process ID (PID) (either from System Monitor or the Terminal) the process can be killed with the terminal command:
+Once the offending process' Process ID (PID) is known (either from System Monitor or the Terminal) the process can be killed with the terminal command:

     sudo kill -pid ####